QuKunLab/APEC/README.md

     type2-001_1.fastq, type2-001_2.fastq, type2-002_1.fastq, type2-002_2.fastq, ……;
     ……

-where "\_1" and "\_2" indicate forward and backward reads for pair-end sequencing. {type1, type2, ...} can be cell-types or batches of samples, such as {GM, K562, ...}, or {batch1, batch2, ...}, or any other words without underline “\_” or dash “-”.
+where "\_1" and "\_2" indicate forward and backward reads for pair-end sequencing. {type1, type2, ...} can be cell-types or batches of samples, such as {GM, K562, ...}, or {batch1, batch2, ...}, or any other words without underline "\_" or dash "-".
 The **work**, **matrix**, **peak**, **result** and **figure** folders will be automatically built by subsequent steps, and placed in $project folder.

 ### 2.2	Easy-run of matrix preparation

 Users can use the script ***APEC_prepare_steps.sh*** to finish the process from raw data to fragment count matrix.
-This script includes steps of “trimming”, “mapping”, “peak calling”, “aligning read counts matrix”, “quality contral”, “estimating gene score”.
+This script includes steps of "trimming", "mapping", "peak calling", "aligning read counts matrix", "quality contral", "estimating gene score".
 Running this step on our example project (i.e. project01 with 672 cells) will take 10~20 hours on an 8-core 32 GB computer, since the sequence mapping step is the slowest step.

 Example: